iamdavidzeng/gonameko/README.md

 # go-nameko
-A Goalng client of nameko
+A Golang client of nameko